SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 ### Set Up Users and User Groups

-In this example, you use Identity Authentication service user groups to assign authorizaton roles to users.
+In this example, you use Identity Authentication service user groups to assign authorization roles to users.
 The user groups will be passed as *assertion attribute* to the SAP BTP subaccount and will be mapped to the respective role collections in the SAP BTP subaccount.

 1. On the Identity Authentication service Admin UI, open the menu item *User Management* and add the users that should have access to the SAP BTP application.
 Enter user details such as name and e-mail.
-But take into account that the e-mail is used as the identifying attribute.
+Be aware that the e-mail is used as the identifying attribute.
 As a recommendation, use the e-mail address that is used in the ERP system that you'll integrate later.
 2. Open the menu item *Groups* and add user groups that represent typical user roles.
 Enter a unique (technical) *Name* and a meaningful *Display Name*, for example:

     | Name                      | Display Name              |